soundwanders/fullstack-mooc/README.md

 ### Part 2 - [Communicating with server](https://fullstackopen.com/en/part2)

-A series of web apps touching on React code structuring, styling and communicating with a backend api (REST)
+A series of web apps touching on React code structuring, styling and communicating with a backend API (REST)

 - [course-contents](https://github.com/soundwanders/fullstack-mooc/tree/main/part2/course-contents) - A refactored extension of the course information from part 1
 - [countries](https://github.com/soundwanders/fullstack-mooc/tree/main/part2/countries) - A React app that fetches & displays information from the https://restcountries.eu API